dstackai/dstack/docs/index.md

 #### Command-line interface

-To run this workflow, use the following command of the dstack CLI:
+To run this `Workflow`, use the following command of the dstack `CLI`:

 ```bash
 dstack run prepare --pgpu 4
 ```

-Once you do that, you'll see this run in the user interface.
-Shortly, dstack will assign it to one of the available runners or to a runner provisioned from a cloud account that is configured for your account.
+Once you do that, you'll see this `Run` in the `User interface`.
+Shortly, dstack will assign it to one of the available `Runners` or to a `Runner` provisioned from a computing vendor that is configured for your account.

 #### Tags